 The preliminary Siting Criteria were adopted by the County and incorporated Cities when they approved the 1996 ColWMP.
-In adopting the Siting Criteria the-2003 in this ColWMP, the County and Cities confirmed the procedural mechanisms described here that will be used by the public or private entity for siting a new landfill.
+In adopting the Siting Criteria in this ColWMP, the County and Cities confirmed the procedural mechanisms described here that will be used by the public or private entity for siting a new landfill.
 These procedural mechanisms include a Siting Study, which will refine the siting criteria and provide weighting and ranking factors for the comparative siting criteria with input from the LTF and public.
-These siting criteria will be adopted by the Board-of-Supervisors at a public hearing before initiation of the search for a new landfill site.
-The Siting Criteria will be applied as shown in Figure 6-1 and discussed in this section to identify the sites equally suitable from the technical perspective as a prelude to the full-CEQA analysis.
 Once into the CEQA process, the Siting Criteria may also have a role in identification and evaluation of alternatives to the proposed project.